 - A workout calendar

 - A bullet journal

 Habit Tracker (link to template here)

-This is what ties everything together.
-It’s also my most recent project in Notion and has already evolved a few times since I created it.
+My habit tracker in Notion ties everything else together.
+It’s also my most recent project and has already evolved a few times since I created it.

 In 2020 I want to continue some of the good habits I’ve developed, like writing every day and working out.
 I also want to minimize some of my bad habits, like eating out and using my phone too much.

 Notion makes this super easy because I can reference all of my workspaces within the habit tracker itself.
 My “Write in your journal” habit is more than just a checkbox, it’s a link to the journal entry I wrote that day.
 Same for my workout habit, it’s a link to the specific workouts and muscle groups I did that day.